matzolla/Federated-Discriminative-Subspace-Discovery/README.md

 pip install -r requirements.txt
 ```
 # Preparing the data
-We extracted embeddings from `Mvit` and `ResNet-3D-18` for both the `UCF101` and `HMDB51` dataset.
-You can find the sample datasets in the Data folder.
+We extracted embeddings from `Mvit` and `ResNet-3D-18` for both the `UCF101` and `HMDB51` and the `Toyota-smarthome` dataset.
+You can find the sample datasets in the Data folder (HMDB51, PS: GitHub only allows a max of 25MB upload).
 You can also reproduce the entire dataset for this project by running the file below:
 ```python
 python src\run_extract_emb.py
 ```